misken/hillmaker/paper/paper.md

 [bike share systems](https://bitsofanalytics.org/posts/basic-usage-cycleshare/basic_usage_cycleshare),
 freight operations [@castrellon2023enabling], customer contact centers, and even for analyzing usage patterns of a high performance computing cluster by engineers at a large automobile manufacturer.
-Any system for which you have data on start and stop times of events, or entry and exit times of entities, is amenable to using hillmaker for characterizing temporal patterns in arrivals, departures, and occupancy (or task starts, task completions and work in progress).
+Any system for which you have data on start and stop times of events, or entry and exit times of entities, is amenable to using hillmaker for characterizing temporal patterns in arrivals, departures, and occupancy (or task starts, task completions, and work in progress).

 Given the rise of Python
 in the scientific computing world, rewriting hillmaker in Python made a lot of sense for its future as an open source